Henry00IS/DynamicLighting/README.md

 ![Showcasing Dynamic Lighting in Unity with a classic Unreal map the Vortex Rikers](https://raw.githubusercontent.com/wiki/Henry00IS/DynamicLighting/images/home/demo-vortex2-unity.gif)

 This lighting technique precomputes unique shadows for each light source, allowing dynamic adjustments such as color changes, flickering, volumetric effects, rotating spot lights, animated cookies, or even water refraction; all after baking the scene has already finished.
 This level of realtime customization is not possible with Unity's baked lighting alone (mixing the Progressive Lightmapper and this technique is supported).
-It utilizes straightforward custom shaders similar to Unity's Standard shader and is compatible with the built-in render pipeline.
-The minimum Unity Editor requirement is 2021.2.18f1 up to and including Unity 6.
+It utilizes straightforward custom shaders similar to Unity's Standard shader and is compatible with the built-in render pipeline (URP is supported with some limitations).
+The minimum Unity Editor requirement is 2021.2.18f1 up to and including Unity 6.1.

 To raytrace the scene, game objects must be marked as static.